DoctorEenot/TorrentClient/README.md

 Already done:
   * DHT
-  * working with torrent trackers
+  * working with torrent trackers(rewrite from requests to sockets)

 ToDo:
   * downloading files